jmorascalyr/logstash-scalyr-filebeat/README.md

 - Elasticsearch: containing build image and configure for Elasticsearch
 - Filebeat: containing build image and configure for Filebeat to streaming log of Nginx to Logstash
 - Logstash: containing build image and configure pipeline for Logstash to process sent log file from Filebeat.
 Then downloads the scalyr plugin.
+- Scalyr Plugin: is installed with the logstash build.
+Just provide an api key
 - Kibana: containing build image and configure for Kibana to visualize data

 ## Getting Started
+First set the scalyr api key this is located in `./logstash/pipeline/nginx.conf`

+Troubleshooting tip: you may need to grant permissions for your local machine to share the `/nginx/log/*.log` files

 To run this stack, run the following command
 ```bash